ryanchard/MCQ-and-SFT-code/README.md

 ## Code for generating and evaluating MCQs

 ### Workflow Overview
-This pipeline transforms scientific papers in **PDF format** into **multiple-choice questions (MCQs)**, generates **AI-powered answers**, and scores those answers using another AI model.
+This pipeline converts scientific papers in **PDF format** into JSON and then uses AI models of your choice to generate **multiple-choice questions (MCQs)**, **answers**, and **scores** of those answers.

 **Workflow Steps:**
-1. Convert PDFs to JSON text.
+1. Convert PDFs to JSON representations.
-2. Generate MCQs from parsed text.
+2. Generate MCQs from JSON representations.
 3. Combine multiple MCQ JSON files (if needed).
 4. Select a subset of MCQs.
-5. Generate AI-powered answers for MCQs.
+5. Generate additonal  answers for MCQs (using a different model than used to generate the initial MCQs and answers).
 6. Score AI-generated answers using another AI model.
 7. Review the status of MCQ generation and scoring.